 A couple of Saturdays ago, Stewart and I raced to catch the ten o’clock Ward’s Island ferry.
 After we’d safely launched ourselves on the boat, I caught my breath and noticed a singular vehicle occupying the exact centre of the ferry.
 It was one of the TPL Bookmobiles!
-I liked how its presence was whimsical yet purposeful, with books destined for a beach excursion while providing library services to the resident islanders.
+I liked how its presence was whimsical yet purposeful, with books destined for a beach excursion while providing essential library services to the resident islanders.

 After the strollers, bicycles with shopping wagons, and camera-laden day-trippers streamed off the ferry, the Bookmobile exited last.
 Then it trundled along Cibola Avenue, stopping in a grassy patch just north of Algonquin Bridge (the wooden footbridge that arches over a narrow stretch of harbour and is off-limits to rented bicycle surreys).

 With twenty minutes until opening time, I settled down in a heap with my notebook on a nearby sidewalk that led to the boardwalk.
-It was a gorgeous autumn morning and I enjoyed the warmth of the sun on my hair.
+It was a gorgeous autumn morning, and I enjoyed the warmth of the sun on my hair.